Dr. Killigan's guide to household insect problems

 If webs appear in corners or a spider crosses the wall, take control.
 Here’s how to get rid of spiders in the house and keep them out.

-[Common household species include house spiders, cellar spiders, wolf spiders, jumping spiders]
+• Common household culprits: house spiders, cellar spiders, wolf spiders, jumping spiders

 • Vacuum ceiling corners, window sills, wall–ceiling junctions and baseboards; knock down indoor and outdoor webs